 Provence enjoys a pleasant, Mediterranean climate.
 On average, Provence gets 300 days of sunshine each year, with warm but mild temperatures.
 Summer is high season here, with August bringing the hottest weather and the biggest crowds.
 Spring is a great time of year, the weather is warm, with temperatures swaying between 16 and 20°C, and the crowds are small.
 If you want to see lavender fields then it would be best to visit the region in June.
 In October the weather starts to cool.
 Fall is also the start of the wettest weeks of the year.
 October sees an average of 3.7 inches of rain, with an average of three inches following in November.
 Still, it never gets all that chilly and snow is rare.
 In January, the mercury rarely dips beneath the -1°C.

-Call us on 858 345 1764 to start planning your vacation to Château de Bagnols or take a look at our itineraries to the South of France
+Call us on South of Franceto start planning your vacation to Château de Bagnols or take a look at our itineraries to the

 Château de Bagnols is a stunning boutique hotel located in the heart of the Beaujolais.
 Dating back to the 13th century, Château de Bagnols has a long and intriguing history, and is a place of true comfort and peace, with stunning gardens.